-Whether hiking with binoculars and guidebook, driving, or cycling the roads and trails, you can enjoy all sorts of wildlife viewing opportunities, especially if your timing is right.
+Whether hiking with binoculars and a guidebook, driving, or cycling the roads and trails, you can enjoy all sorts of wildlife viewing opportunities, especially if your timing is right.
 Early morning and evenings offer the best viewing opportunities when wildlife are often most active.
-To protect yourself and the wild animals there are a few simple viewing rules to follow:
+To protect yourself and the wild animals, there are a few simple viewing rules to follow:

 - Observe animals from a distance.
 If animals look nervous, you're too close!

 - Keep pets leashed